August 17, 2023, St. Clair Shores MI

 and people." --Review Tales Magazine, June 2022

 Besides Skaguay News Depot & Books, the new book is available at The Bookstore in Haines, Hearthside Books in Juneau, Title Wave Books in Anchorage, Writer's Block Bookstore & Cafe in Anchorage, The Anchorage Museum Gift Shop, Fireside Books in Palmer, Black Birch Books in Wasilla, the Talkeetna Museum, the Bookery (also in Talkeetna), the Homer Bookstore, River City Books in Soldotna, The Library Gift Shop in Hope, and Karibu Gallery & Gifts by Denali National Park.
 You can also find it at Mosquito Books in the Anchorage airport, at the Bear Gallery at Pioneer Park/Alaskaland in Fairbanks, and at Back of Beyond Books in Moab, Utah, Turquoise Raven Art Gallery in Cortez, CO, and The Book Beat in Oak Park MI, which is metro Detroit.
 It's also available at several Alaska libraries and the Grand County Library in Moab, which means any library anywhere can order it through interlibrary loan.
 And of course you can reach out directly to Ken Waldman.
 He has copies and is happy to mail books to anyone anywhere.
 There's also a CD that can go with the book.
-And by late summer/early fall 2023, he expects to have review copies of a North American edition, published by Ridgeway Press in Michigan, due officially out on October 21, 2023.
+And by late summer/early fall 2023, he expects to have review copies of a North American edition, published by Ridgeway Press in Michigan.